Commonwealth of Massachusetts Executive Office of Labor and

 Follow us on Twitter

-BOSTON, MA - March 20, 2014 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that the Bureau of Labor Statistics' (BLS) preliminary estimates show that Massachusetts added 3,800 jobs in February and the total unemployment rate dropped 0.3 of a percentage point to 6.5 percent from the January rate.
+BOSTON, MA - October 16, 2014 --- Executive Office of Labor and Workforce Development (EOLWD) today reported that preliminary estimates from the Bureau of Labor Statistics (BLS) show Massachusetts added 9,400 jobs in September for a total preliminary estimate of 3,425,000.
+Job gains in Retail Trade reflect the end of the temporary disruptions in August along with growth in other industries.
+The September total unemployment rate was 6.0 percent, up 0.2 of a percentage point over the August rate.

 The unemployment rate is based on a monthly sample of households.
 The job estimates are derived from a monthly sample survey of employers.
 As a result, the two statistics may exhibit different monthly trends.